-We will require substantial additional capital to finance our operations.
+Even if this offering is successful, we will require substantial additional capital to finance our operations.
 If we are unable to raise such capital when needed, or on acceptable terms, we may be forced to delay, reduce and/or eliminate one or more of our research and drug development programs or future commercialization efforts.